pfheatwole/thesis/source/state_dynamics.rst

 ..
 Define the derivatives of the state variables in terms of the current state and the system derivatives.

-[[Now we need to define the derivatives of the state variables in terms of the current state and the system derivatives.]]

-..
-Position: translational acceleration in the inertial reference frame

-[[Position is easy since we're using the same reference point for the dynamics and for the position state variable.
-The only catch is that]] the derivatives calculated by the system dynamics models were taken in the body and payload reference frames, :math:`\mathcal{F}_b` and :math:`\mathcal{F}_p`, but tracking the position and orientation of the aircraft relative to the tangent plane requires derivatives taken with respect to the inertial frame :math:`\mathcal{F}_e`.
+Next, define the derivatives of the state variables in terms of the current state and the system derivatives.
+The derivative of state variable for position is straightforward since it uses the same reference point as dynamics.
+The only modification is that the derivatives calculated by the system dynamics models were taken in the body and payload reference frames, :math:`\mathcal{F}_b` and :math:`\mathcal{F}_p`, but tracking the position and orientation of the aircraft relative to the tangent plane requires derivatives taken with respect to the inertial frame :math:`\mathcal{F}_e`.
 To provide the simulator with the proper derivatives, the state dynamics models must use the *equation of Coriolis* (:cite:`stevens2015AircraftControlSimulation`, Eq.
 1.4-2) to calculate the derivative of velocity taken with respect to the inertial frame:

 .. math::